Learn / Blog / Article

 What almost stopped you from completing your purchase?

-A final thing to remember is that when it comes down to it, your ecommerce website is for your customers.
-By learning more about their behavior and needs through the four methods we just discussed, you’ll be four steps closer to giving them the clearest, smoothest path on their ecommerce journey.
+A final thing to remember: when it comes down to it, your ecommerce website is for your customers.
+By learning more about customers’ needs and behaviors through the five methods we just discussed, you’ll be five steps closer to giving them the clearest, smoothest path on their ecommerce journey.

 7 best session recording tools to understand user behavior on your site